The Brother “Zacarias” & The Minnesota Terrorism Project

 How Gray had met Ahmed was innocent at first.
 In July 2001, Gray had wanted to learn Arabic and Gray’s wife had told him to visit a nearby mosque.
 Which was Masjid Al Salaam.
 From there he had met Ahmed, in which he told Ahmed that he would pay him for teaching him Arabic.
 Ahmed refused money, and instead made a short trade.
 He would teach him but if Ahmed was ever in need of legal assistance Gray would provide.
 It was agreed by both men.

-Menepta then relates to Gray that he feared Al Attas had violated his immigration status by engaging in “unauthorized work” at the Masjid Al Nur.
-Al Attas had an F-1 Student Visa, and was working “under the books” which clearly violates his status.
+Menepta relates to Gray that he feared Al Attas had violated his immigration status by engaging in “unauthorized work” at the Masjid Al Nur which was located in Norman, Oklahoma.
+Al Attas had an F-1 Student Visa, and was working “under the books” which violated his status.
 Unknown to Gray, was that Menepta had been living in a unit with Al Attas in Norman.
 Gray agreed to help locate Al Attas but was obligated to assist only Ahmed, and wanted little to no contact with the volatile Menepta.
 Gray had begun to call the local FBI and Police Departments regarding the status of Hussein Al Attas.
 After getting the “run around” Gray had managed to find that Al Attas was arrested by Immigration & Naturalization Services, and was being held on $5,000.00 bond.
 However, there was an attempt to bond out Attas, from a person named Suhaib Webb.
 Webb had a troubling past, an ex gang member he then went on to become a local DJ in which he received his bachelor’s degree in Education at the University of Central Oklahoma.
 He was also a former convert from Christianity to Islam in 1992.
 Webb is a local imam at the Islamic Society of Greater Oklahoma City.

 Gray also had found out that another person was arrested besides Al Attas.
 Mukarram Ali was a young Muslim and youth member at the Masjid Al Nur.
 Born in India, he had a residence in Norman.
 Menepta did not care to mention about his release, which Gray had found rather odd.
 Both men were members of the Masjid al-Nur mosque, but only Al Attas was the one being mentioned, repeatedly by Menepta, being released.
 Gray’s suspicions would be met later on about why this was the case.
 Menepta couldn’t hold his anger towards his vitriol against the U.S legal system, and publicly defended a person by the name of Zacarias Moussaoui.
 Moussaoui had been detained by the FBI on August 21 2001 for suspicion of committing an act of terrorism against the U.S and air piracy.
 On the day of September 11th 2001, the unit both Moussaoui and Al Attas had been staying in Egan, Minnesota was searched by local FBI agents.